m7modfayez/tructive/README.md

-# Trucktive – Fleet Management Dashboard
+# Tructive – Fleet Management Dashboard

 A fleet management dashboard built with React and TypeScript that visualizes vehicle data collected from OBD-II devices installed in vehicles, helping monitor fleet performance and driver behavior.